A complete guide to crusty homemade sourdough baguettes!

 Then, cover with a well-fitted lid and refrigerate for several hours/ overnight

-On the following day, take out the dough and leave at room temperature for 4-5 hours, until you start to see air bubbles and the dough is risen considerably
+On the following day, take out the dough and leave at room temperature for about 4-5 hours, until you start to see air bubbles and the dough is risen considerably.

 Tip the dough slowly on to a floured surface and form a dough ball, without knocking out too much air.
 The dough should be wobbly and full of air pockets. let this rest for about 5-10 minutes.